sweagleExpert/integrations/azure-devops/Sweagle_Extension/README.md

 Describe and show how to build your code and run the tests.

 1. (optional) Prepare the build
+From your task folder (ex: `/buildAndReleaseTask`), run

+- Install required node dependencies `npm install`

-- If you start from scracth, in order to create the `tsconfig.json` file.
+- If you start from scratch, in order to create the `tsconfig.json` file.
-From your task folder (ex: `/buildAndReleaseTask`), run `tsc --init`
+`tsc --init`

 - Update `tsconfig.json` to put property `"strict": false`